nasa/puma/python/tutorials/README.md

 This folder contains tutorials that show the basic workings of PuMApy.

 # How to use
-To follow the tutorials, you can run:
+To follow the tutorials, from the puma root folder run:

-    conda activate pumapy
+    conda activate puma
     jupyter notebook

 from this folder and then open the tutorial that you want to follow.